riddle

 Mechanization

-• Sawing: Without further problems those of its high silica content that quickly wears down the tools and causes allergy to workers.
+• Sawing: No major problems other than its high silica content, which quickly wears down tools and causes allergies in workers.

-• Planning: No problems other than its abrasiveness.
+• Planing: No major problems other than its abrasiveness.
 Suitable for bending.

-• Gluing: High difficulties due to its high content of oleoresins, especially if alkaline glues are used.
+• Gluing: High difficulty due to its high oleoresin content, especially when using alkaline glues.

-• Finishing: The difficulties already indicated in the gluing.
+• Finishing: The same difficulties as mentioned for gluing.

 Applications